How I lost 20lbs in 3 Months: My Workout Routine for Weight Loss

 Wife, Twin Mom & Runner!
 I am a busy mom chasing my twins around and in my free time, I love me some good target trips or some self care.
 Let's be friends!

-I started sharing my fitness routine and losing weight post partum on Instagram (even though I am now 2 years postpartum).
-And with that, I started to get more and more questions about it so I want to dedicate its own blog post.
-I gained over 50 lbs while I was pregnant with the twins.
+I started sharing my fitness routine and losing weight postpartum on Instagram (even though I am now 2 years postpartum).
+When sharing my journey, I started to get more and more questions about it so I want to dedicate a blog post.
+With my twin pregnancy I gained over 50 lbs.
 I remember the nurse putting me on the scale and I was over 195 lbs and I told them I no longer want to know my exact weight.
 LOL.

 At the end of the day what mattered to me most was healthy babies and a healthy mama.
 I think there’s a lot of pressure in today’s society to “bounce back” or to immediately lose the baby weight once you are cleared by the doctor but that wasn’t the case for me.
 Every single body is different.
 Some look like they were never pregnant and others struggle to lose the baby weight.
 Don’t be too hard on yourself, you are doing the best you can.

 I gave birth to my twins in March 2021.
 I lost some of the weight quickly as expected but then I got to a point where nothing was coming off anymore.
 It’s like I was stuck between 155 and 165 pounds.
-Prior to being pregnant with twins, I started working out (probably for a month) and then Covid hit and everything shut down.
+Before being pregnant with twins, I started working out (probably for a month), and then COVID hit and everything shut down.
 I stopped.
 But I remember how good it made me feel when I WAS working out.

 So once 2023 came around, I set a personal goal for myself and that was to work out at least 4 times a week.
 I marked it on the calendar.
 Days went by and I kept saying “oh I need to work out” but I never actually did.
 I am sure you can relate.
 Then I realized it was almost the end of January and I didn’t do a single workout.